Haz-15/Assignment-2/README.md

    Originally created to be an open and public communications protocol for governments and educations organizations.

    Associates names with IP Addresses.
 Computers use DNS to look up domain names and retrieves the associated IP Address to your computer to your destination on the internet.
+Many computers connected to the Internet host part of the DNS database and the software that allows others to access it (DNS servers).
+No DNS server contains the entire database; they only contain a subset of it.

+   ``If a DNS server does not contain the domain name requested by another computer, the DNS server re-directs the requesting computer to another DNS server``

    DNS servers are connected in a hierarchy divided by zones where they have different roles.
 Such as .com, .org, .net,
     etc.